November 11, 2019

 How is it possible to walk on fire?

-If you’re thinking about participating in the Tony Robbins firewalk, you’re probably also thinking something along the lines of, “But won’t it hurt?”
-It’s a valid question, as it leads to considering how you would keep yourself out of danger if the fire was a real threat.
+If you’re thinking about participating in the Tony Robbins firewalk, you’re probably also thinking something along the lines of, “How do people walk on hot coals?” and “But won’t it hurt?”
+These are valid questions as they lead to considering how you would keep yourself out of danger if the fire was a real threat.

 But it’s not a real threat.
-With the right approach and adequate preparation, taking your bare feet across a hot bed of coals is not only possible, but well within your reach.
+And when you overcome your fears and perceptions about walking on fire, you’ll see how to take your self-image to new levels and get closer to unlocking an extraordinary life.
+With the right approach and adequate preparation, how to walk on hot coals is not only possible, but well within your reach.
 Here’s why:

 First, there’s the matter of physics being on your side.